Spydiecy/ProtectedPay_Rootstock/README.md

 ### Protected Transfers in 3 Simple Steps

-1. **Connect & Select**: Choose your blockchain network and connect your wallet
+1. **Connect Your Wallet**: Connect your Sei-compatible wallet to ProtectedPay
 2. **Enter Details**: Specify recipient (username, address, or QR scan) and amount
-3. **Confirm & Send**: The recipient securely claims funds when ready
+3. **Confirm & Send**: The recipient securely claims funds when ready, or you can refund if needed

 ### Group Payments Made Easy

 1. **Create Pool**: Set up a payment group with target amount and participants
-2. **Share & Collect**: Participants contribute from any supported chain
+2. **Share & Collect**: Participants contribute to the pool
 3. **Auto-Distribution**: Funds are automatically sent to the recipient when the target is reached

 ### Smart Savings Pots

-1. **Set Goals**: Choose a blockchain and set your savings target
+1. **Set Goals**: Set your savings target on Sei network
 2. **Contribute**: Add funds at your own pace with real-time progress tracking
-3. **Yield Option**: Opt to earn yield on your savings, helping grow both your funds and the chain's TVL
+3. **Yield Option**: Opt to earn yield on your savings, helping grow both your funds and Sei's TVL
 4. **Flexible Access**: Withdraw partially or completely whenever needed

 ## 💻 User Interface